Fukaidemon/SmartAquarium/README.md

 # SmartAquarium
-This is an academic project for a Smart Aquarium (IOT)
+SmartAquarium is an academic project for a Smart Aquarium (IOT)

 ## Functionalities
 - Water Oxygenating